Skip to content

 Phase-8 Registries and Configuration

-Current defaults and selection rules are:
+• Current defaults and selection rules are:

-• CODIRA_INDEX_BACKEND selects the active backend
+• effective configuration selects the active backend through [backend].name

 • unsupported backend names raise ValueError before indexing or query work